Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/on-event.md

 `onEvent` is the function used to aggregate _events_ into _state_.
 Conceptionally it is very similar to the function you pass to [Array.reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).
-Think of the sorted event log as the array, and the state as the accumulation object.
+Think of the sorted event log as the array, and the state as the accumulated object.

 ## Time Travel and Keeping `onEvent` Pure